erlange/wbm-dl/README.md

 ## Requirements
 1. .NET Framework 4.0 or newer.
 2. For development use Visual Studio 2010 or newer.
+You can [download the latest version of Visual Studio here.](https://visualstudio.microsoft.com/downloads/) The Visual Studio Community Edition is free.
 3. This tool uses [Command Line Parser 2.6.0](http://github.com/commandlineparser/commandline) library.

 ## Installation